Tschipcraft/deathanimations_test/README.md

 - Special animations for Blaze + Enderman
 - Bug fixing
 - Performance
+- New icon

 The roadmap can also be viewed on my [website](https://tschipcraft.ddns.net/en/deathanimations-experimental.html)

 ## Features

-Mobs have new, epic animations when they die.
+Mobs have new, _epic_ animations when they die.

 **Works with:**
-Zombies, Husks, Skeletons, Strays, Creepers, Drowned, Phantoms, Villagers, Pillagers, Evokers, Vindicators, Pigs, Cows, Chickens, Sheep, Frogs, Tadpoles, Goats, (Iron golems), (Ravagers), (Endermites).
+Zombies, Husks, Skeletons, Strays, Creepers, Drowned, Spiders, Cave Spiders, Phantoms, Enderman, (Villagers), Pillagers, Evokers, Vindicators, Illusioners, Piglins, Piglin Brutes, Zombified Piglins, Pigs, Cows, Chicken, Sheep, Frogs, Tadpoles, Fish, Snow Golem, (Iron Golem), (Ravagers), (Endermites).

 Most body parts can be picked up with a right-click.
 You can also use them in workbenches or even eat them.

-(Unique animations are available for Iron Golems, Phantoms, Endermites and Ravagers.)
+(Unique animations will be available for Iron Golems, Phantoms, Blazes, Enderman, Endermites and Ravagers.)

 Make sure to adjust the data pack for your needs by opening the settings (`/trigger settings`)